Pro Wrestling Noah: Noah after Misawa (2009–present)

 On November 1, 2016, it was announced that Noah had been sold to IT development company Estbee, Co, Ltd. As a result, former AJPW president Masayuki Uchida took over as the new Noah president.
 On November 7, Estbee officially changed its name to "Noah Global Entertainment kabushiki gaisha".
 On December 27, Noah announced the relocating of its offices from Ariake, Tokyo to Kanda-Misakichō due to Differ Ariake's scheduled closing in June 2018.
 At the end of 2016, NJPW pulled all of its wrestlers, including the entire Suzuki-gun stable, from Noah with reports stating that the relationship between the two promotions had turned "extremely sour".
 Having lost the NJPW relationship, Noah's attendance numbers went down by 29% during the first four months of 2017.
 On February 7, 2017, Noah announced a business alliance with American promotion Total Nonstop Action Wrestling (TNA), which was extended in July, after TNA had been renamed Global Force Wrestling (GFW).
 In March 2017, Noah formed another partnership with Canadian promotion Border City Wrestling (BCW).

 On February 1, 2019, Noah was purchased by Lidet Entertainment, acquiring a 75% stake in the company.
 This was followed the next month by the first major rebranding in company history.
 Pro Wrestling Noah not only changed their logo but also replaced the green mat with a white canvas.

 On July 26, 2019, Major League Wrestling announced a working agreement with Pro Wrestling Noah, which would include a talent-exchange agreement and content collaboration between the two promotions.

 On December 5, 2019, it was announced that Noah and the Mexico-based International Wrestling Revolution Group had entered into a talent-sharing partnership.

 In January 2020, Noah was acquired by CyberAgent, parent company of DDT Pro Wrestling.
 DDT's President Sanshiro Takagi was named the President of Pro Wrestling Noah and Naomichi Marufuji the Vice President.
 Noah's events began airing on DDT's streaming service DDT Universe starting with Noah Global Jr. League 2020 on January 30.
 On July 27, 2020, it was announced Noah and DDT would merge in a new company, CyberFight.
 Both companies would run as separate brands under the CyberFight banner.

 On November 19, 2021 Noah re-established its relationship with NJPW with Noah wrestlers being involved at the third night of NJPW's Wrestle Kingdom 16 event, with a portion of proceeds donated to the Japanese Red Cross.

+On December 15, 2023, Noah was announced as one of the founding members of the United Japan Pro-Wrestling alliance, a joint effort to further develop professional wrestling in Japan through promotion and organization, with Seiji Sakaguchi being named as the chairman of the project.